+The Bachelor of Science in Organizational Leadership integrates theory and practice to foster understanding between the interrelationship of leadership with power and influence, while emphasizing socially responsible leadership and ethical decision-making.
 Organizational Leadership is a newer discipline that is widely accepted in today's business climate.
 Students who study Organizational Leadership earn a life-enhancing degree while learning to become stronger professionals and more effective organizational members.

 Students completing the Bachelor of Science degree in Organizational Leadership will:

-- Interpret organizational issues and determine effective solutions consistent with organizational goals.
+- -Interpret organizational issues and determine effective solutions consistent with organizational goals.

-- Evaluate changes in the internal and external environments of organizations and construct appropriate response strategies taking into consideration the organization’s political, social and cultural context.
+- -Evaluate changes in the internal and external environments of organizations and construct appropriate response strategies taking into consideration the organization’s political, social and cultural context.

-- Use ethical reasoning to judge whether the actions and behaviors of leaders are ethically and socially responsible; while supporting an organizational system which maintains high ethical standards in response to organizational issues.
+- -Use ethical reasoning to judge whether the actions and behaviors of leaders are ethically and socially responsible; while supporting an organizational system which maintains high ethical standards in response to organizational issues.

-- CO242.
-Business and Professional Communication (3)
+- BU250.
+Written Business Communication (3)

 - OL310.
 Group and Team Dynamics (3)

-- OL350.
-Leadership Ethics (3)
+- PH215.
+Business Ethics (3)